integrated-land-simulator/model_description/descript/matsiro.md

 	Q_{AO} = (1-A_{I}) [Q-(1-\alpha_{Lk,SW})SW^\downarrow]
 $$

-i.e., air-lake heat flux except for shortwave, multiplied by the factor of the fraction of ice-free area.
+i.e., air-lake heat flux except for shortwave over ice^free area.
 Here, $Q$ is  air-ice heat flux.
 Shortwave radiation absorbed at ice-free lake surface, with the factor of ice-free area multiplied, is represented by

 $$
 	SW^A = (1-A_I)(1-\alpha_{Lk,SW}) SW^\downarrow